Security of children in Rolla Public Schools is, and always has been, a priority in nearly every aspect of planning a typical school day.

 Fennewald encouraged local districts to work with the local public safety community to formulate a plan.

-Page 2 of 2 - "Schools remain the safest place for our children to be," Fennewald said, noting that although shootings are tragic, far more deadly are travels on the road.
+"Schools remain the safest place for our children to be," Fennewald said, noting that although shootings are tragic, far more deadly are travels on the road.
 Each year, he said, thousands of school children die while traveling with their parents.

 Also deadly is bullying, which can occur within or without the school, in person or on the internet, Fennewald said the media and school officials don't address this issue in public enough; bullying is deadly, he said, because it leads to many children killing themselves each year.

 Rolla High School junior Iqra Choudhry was sworn in as the new student advisor to the board.

 Retiring student adviser Michael Steelman was presented a plaque of appreciation from the board.